Home

 Judaism rejects any approach that views human reality within a superficial and two dimensional construct of good and bad.
 The distinction between the self and the ego does not imply nor instruct that one should focus on one's self and do battle with one's ego.
 The "self" in our sense is the good inclination or drive.
 The "ego" is the evil inclination or drive.
 Rather, the ego, the evil inclination, is the vehicle through which the self is given tangibility and brought to sensory actuality.
 Thus the directive: "And that shalt love the Lord they G-d with all thy heart" - that is, with both your drives, good and evil.

 Reward and punishment, that occupies a central role in most religions, plays a far more marginal role in Judaism.
 Reward and punishment, as generally understood, conceives of a distant and superior role to the Creator which stems from a primitive, two-dimensional, and inherently materialistic construct of strong versus weak.
 Judaism, in contrast to this, is built on the notion of reciprocity between men.
 The reciprocal relationship as such also exists between Man and his Creator.
-This understanding points to the need for the individual to look inward in search for his uniqueness and to appreciate the interaction between those aspects of it derived from the "on-high" and their basis below.
+This understanding points to the need for the individual to look inward in search for his uniqueness and to appreciate the interaction between those aspects of it derived from the "on- high" and their basis below.
 Psychology in its popular and traditional sense, constructed in the famework of science, ignores internal human quality and looks only to the material outside for influencing and causative factors.

+A list of definitions is essential if we wish to communicate our understanding of Jewish psychology to the western reader.
+Not every term that is accepted by western perception is compatible in its meaning with our perception.
+The term self for example does not differentiate between the self that is the source of quality, and the ego.
+This distinction is critical to our attempt to describe human activity.
+The distinction between mechanical activity and qualitative activity is somewhat foreign to the western conception, whereas for us it serves as a key and a cornerstone.
+Another point is categorization: Dividing personalities according to type – an approach that we apply extensively in order to describe behavior based on the differentness inherent in individual human qualities.
+It is superfluous to point out that the western perspective, built as it is upon the quantitative and the mechanical, attempts to ignore differentness among human beings, limiting itself to a quantitative grading of the relationships between personality components.
+Differentness in Intelligence Quotient is purely quantitative, while a qualitative perception would attempt to define differentness in the qualities that determine behavior.
+It would define quality of talent and not merely level of talent – rather, the level of the character and the personality.
 Our qualitative perception strives to define the uniquely original as a determiner of differentness, and we grant the uniquely original a legitimate and even ideal status, whereas for the quantitative perception, being different constitutes an ethical problem, in that the quantitative perception strives for a definition of the common denominator among all human creatures.
 It is forced to buttress its position by calling upon liberalism, in order to justify the reality of differentness; it is called the inevitable exception.
 We have no problem at all with differentness, in that it is a trait of uniquely original quality and thus an ideal, first choice state.

 Furthermore, we relate qualitative behavior to certain traits of character.
 We view these traits as the identifying feature that will aid us in defining the category of personality.
 We are not alarmed by the prohibition that liberalism has decreed against categorizing personality types.[1]